Pickfordmatt/SharpLocker/README.md

 ## How to
 * Compile SharpLocker from source via VisualStudio etc
-* Within a Cobalt Strike implant run execute-assembly C:/<location of exe>
+* Within a Cobalt Strike implant run execute-assembly C:/{location of exe}
 * Pray and wait for creds